-The Barakar River is the prime tributary of Damodar River.
-It is also the only tributary of Damodar.
-The river begins near Padma in Hazaribagh district of Jharkhand, flows for 225 km across the northern part of the Chota Nagpur plateau, mostly in a west to east direction, and finally joins the Damodar near Dishergarh in Bardhaman district of West Bengal.
-It has a catchment area of around 6159 km².
-The main tributaries of Damodar are Barsoti and Usri that flow in from the south and north respectively.
-Apart from the two main tributaries around fifteen medium and small streams also join it.
+Barakar River starts near Hazaribagh district of Jharkhand, flows for 225 kilometres across the northern part of the Chota Nagpur plateau, mostly in a west to east direction.
+It finally joins the Damodar River near Dishergarh in Bardhaman district of West Bengal.
+It has a catchment area of around 6159 kilometres.

-The Barakar River flows in the boundary of the northern portion of Parashanth Hill at an elevation of 1350 m/4470 ft.
-The highest hill in the region is located in Giridih district of Jharkhand and a centre of Jain pilgrimage.
+The Barakar River flows in the boundary of the northern portion of Parashanth Hill at an elevation of 1350 metres or 4470 feet.
+The highest hill in the region is located in Giridih district of Jharkhand which is a centre of Jain pilgrimage.

-The reservoirs at Tilaiya and Maithon had ample scope for development of fisheries.
-Efforts were made to introduce carps once the water accumulated behind the dams.
-However, the plans did not follow accordingly largely due to the alarming presence of predatory catfish W. attu and other predators such as Notopterus chitala and Barilius bola at Tilaiya, and catfishes Wallago attu and Aorichthys aor, at Maithon.
-These predators are ferocious and eat away the stocked carps Trash and uneconomic fishes form dense population at Tilaiya reservoir, competing with major carps for food.
+The reservoirs at Tilaiya Dam and Maithon Dam had ample scope for development of fisheries.
+The plans did not follow accordingly largely due to the alarming presence of predatory catfish W. attu and other predators such as Notopterus chitala, Barilius bola at Tilaiya, catfishes Wallago attu and Aorichthys aor, at Maithon.
+These predators are ferocious and eat the stocked carps Trash and fishes form Tilaiya reservoir.
 The main species of catch at both the places are catla, mrigala, rohita and calbasu.

 Dams and Bridges on Barakar River